MicrosoftDocs/sdk-api/sdk-api-src/content/syncmgr/nf-syncmgr-isyncmgrevent-getname.md

 ---
 UID: NF:syncmgr.ISyncMgrEvent.GetName
-title: ISyncMgrEvent::GetName method
+title: ISyncMgrEvent::GetName
 author: windows-driver-content
 description: Gets the name of the event.
 This string can be a simple name for the event or a short summary.
 It is displayed in the folder and in the property sheet for the event.
 old-location: shell\ISyncMgrEvent_GetName.htm
 old-project: shell
 ms.assetid: d533ab62-f6b2-4be9-ac58-98250d99a8c3
 ms.author: windowsdriverdev
-ms.date: 4/26/2018
+ms.date: 5/3/2018
-ms.keywords: GetName method [Windows Shell], GetName method [Windows Shell], ISyncMgrEvent interface, GetName,ISyncMgrEvent.GetName, ISyncMgrEvent, ISyncMgrEvent interface [Windows Shell], GetName method, ISyncMgrEvent::GetName, _shell_ISyncMgrEvent_GetName, shell.ISyncMgrEvent_GetName, syncmgr/ISyncMgrEvent::GetName ms.prod: windows-hardware ms.technology: windows-devices ms.topic: method
+ms.keywords: GetName, GetName method [Windows Shell], GetName method [Windows Shell],ISyncMgrEvent interface, ISyncMgrEvent interface [Windows Shell],GetName method, ISyncMgrEvent.GetName, ISyncMgrEvent::GetName, _shell_ISyncMgrEvent_GetName, shell.ISyncMgrEvent_GetName, syncmgr/ISyncMgrEvent::GetName
+ms.prod: windows-hardware
+ms.technology: windows-devices
+ms.topic: method